-Proposed SEA objective Appraisal prompts Impact - Description lmpact - Symbol NB: Possible reasonable alternatives are identified as part of this assessment as follows: To reflect the vulnerability of this site to flooding, make clear in the policy wording that residential uses are not supported in this location 2.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol NB: Possible reasonable alternatives are identified as part of this assessment as follows: - To reflect the vulnerability of this site to flooding, make clear in the policy wording that residential uses are not supported in this location 2.
 Does the policy protect or enhance protected flora and fauna?
 2. There is existing vegetation and mature trees on the site.
 Assuming existing national, Local Plan and emerging NP relating to biodiversity impacts and development are applied, potential impacts during construction and on completion of any potential development would be appropriately managed.
 Due to largely undeveloped and vegetated nature of the current site an uncertain negative impact is registered.
 The impacts are uncertain since the policy is an aspirational one and is dependent on a development scheme coming forward.
 There is no indication in the NP that such a scheme is in the pipeline.
 U - 3.Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
 The site is largely undeveloped and vegetated.
 It already links with the green corridor along the railway line.
 It is difficult to see how development could provide increased opportunities.
-There is therefore a neutral impact registered. = SEA 10: To maintain and enhance the quality and character of the landscape A 10: To1.
-What impact1.
-The site is located on the opposite side of the River Derwent to a large area designatedaintain andwould this policy1.
-The site is located on the opposite side of the River Derwent to a large area designatedhance thehave on the VisuallyParagraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the ality andImportantParagraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the aracter of theUndeveloped Areasnature make a significant contribution to the setting of a Town and the role of the setting U
+There is therefore a neutral impact registered. = SEA 10: To maintain and enhance the quality and character of the landscape 1.
+What impact would this policy have on the Visually Important Undeveloped Areas in the plan area?
+1. The site is located on the opposite side of the River Derwent to a large area designated in the Ryedale Local Plan as Visually Important Undeveloped Area.
+Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a significant contribution to the setting of a Town and the role of the setting in influencing and framing the traditional form and character of the settlement.
+To this end, these sites tend to be larger in scale than VIUA's within settlements."
+U